markymark5127/be-dev-assessment/README.md

 ## Directions
 Using a Programming stack that you are comfortable with create a basic URL shortener.
-- This project should be available via a public git repo.
+- This project should be available via a public git repo (please fork this repo).
 - This project should encompass the requirements below:

 ## Key Features and Requirements